The Most Important Lab Test Women Aren’t Getting

 by Dr. John Neustadt

-According to the World Health Organization, more than 30% of the worldwide population has anemia.
-Anemia hits low-income countries hardest, affecting one of every two pregnant women and preschool children in developing countries.
-Although low-income countries have the highest rates of anemia, it’s a growing problem even in the United States.
-Rates of anemia nearly doubled from 2003 to 2011 in the United States to just over 7%.
+According to the World Health Organization, more than 30% of the worldwide population has anemia.1 Anemia hits low-income countries hardest, affecting one of every two pregnant women and preschool children in developing countries.2 Although low-income countries have the highest rates of anemia, it’s a growing problem even in the United States.
+Rates of anemia nearly doubled from 2003 to 2011 in the United States to just over 7%.3

 While there are many types of anemia, iron deficiency anemia is the most common.
 Iron deficiency anemia affects at least twice as many women as men.
-Globally, iron-deficiency anemia accounts for at least 50% of all cases of anemia, with an estimated 1.62 billion people suffering with the effects of iron deficiency.
+Globally, iron-deficiency anemia accounts for at least 50% of all cases of anemia,4 with an estimated 1.62 billion people suffering from the effects of iron deficiency.5

 Among its symptoms, iron deficiency can cause fatigue, shortness of breath, rapid heart rate, dizziness, depression, difficulty processing information (brain fog), decreased memory (forgetfulness) and feeling cold.
 Because these symptoms have many other possible causes, anemia often goes unrecognized.